top of page

 First Impressions

-We returned to the beach in the evening to watch the sunset.
-At a beach bar, we sipped cocktails, watched the sun set, and stayed for the fire show that lit up the night.
+We returned to the beach at sunset.
+At one of the beachside bars we sipped cocktails, watched the sky turn gold, and stayed for the fire show that lit up the night.
+It was a perfect first evening.

 A Closer Look into Langkawi’s Mangroves